eflumerf/styleguide/dune-daq-cppguide.md

 When definitions in a `.cc` file do not need to be referenced outside that file, place them in an unnamed namespace or declare them `static`.
-Do not use either of these constructs in `.h` files.
+Do not use either of these constructs in `.hh` files.

 Format unnamed namespaces like named namespaces.
 In the terminating comment, leave the namespace name empty: